Thandeka (minister): White racial identity

 Thandeka also critiques some popular approaches to anti-racism work, and takes a different approach to understanding white racial identity.
 She considers the concepts of racism and white privilege to be terms needing further exploration.
 She affirms explorations begun by James Baldwin, using insights from neuroscience and complex post-traumatic stress disorders.
-Thandeka analyzes the psychology of white identities were constructed in America to hide a profound sense of betrayal by one’s own white kith and kin, white community, and white government.
-This sense of betrayal injures persons’ ability to be “relational beings.”
+Thandeka analyzes the psychology of white identities that were constructed in America to hide a profound sense of betrayal by one's own white kith and kin, white community, and white government.
+This sense of betrayal injures persons' ability to be "relational beings."
 While Thandeka is hopeful that her insights into this will help white Americans discover their common ground with other groups who are suffering so that mutual advance are made, others disagree.
-In 1999, Thandeka criticized the anti-racism program adopted by the Unitarian Universalist Association for its reliance on ideas of original sin and human helplessness, which are rejected by Unitarian Universalism.
-Her program for congregational spiritual revitalization includes efforts to address racial and economic injustice through the love, care, and compassion of small group ministries networking together to heal themselves and the world.

-Love Beyond Belief

-The application of Thandeka's contemporary affect theology is operational in her non-profit organization, Love Beyond Belief.
-LBB takes a two-pronged approach of revitalizing both religious and non-religious organizations as well as working with individuals in small group settings to create direct experiences of care, support, and love.